onaio/floip-canopy/docs/flow-results-connector.md

 1. __Batch pulls from the API__

-The API endpoint `/flow-results/packages/[form_uuid]` returns the package descriptor that is used to derive the PostgreSQL table schema.
-Data is then retrieved from the response endpoint `/flow-results/packages/[form_uuid]/responses` and inserted to the database.
-The connector requires a JSON configuration in "API configuration for flow results" processor within the "API Batch pulls" process group with the keys `form_uuid`, `base_url` and optionally, the `table_name` the user desires the data to be stored in.
-The JSON config can be formatted as below:
+The package descriptor from the API endpoint /flow-results/packages/[form_uuid] is used to derive the PostgreSQL table schema.
+Data is then retrieved from the response endpoint /flow-results/packages/[form_uuid]/responses and inserted to the database.
+The connector requires a JSON configuration in "API configuration for flow results" processor within the "API Batch pulls" process group with the keys form_uuid, base_url and optionally, the table_name the user desires the data to be stored in.
+The JSON config format is as below:

 ```
 {